Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Conclusion and outlook

 \section{Conclusion and outlook}

-We have shown that SWQG\pl~is a PV-based balanced model that can capture many balanced ageostrophic effects of the shallow water model in the finite Rossby number regime.
-In particular, it can model the evolution of vorticity asymmetry of the shallow water model in its one and multi-layer configurations.
-We use it to explain the different vorticity skewness in one and two-layer simulations, by showing SWQG\pl~can capture the correlation between vorticity, divergence, and height for coherent vortices and baroclinic fronts.
-It is also well-behaved regarding energy and potential enstrophy, even though we cannot prove exact conservation.
-This shows that SWQG\pl~can be applied to study many GFD problems in the atmosphere and ocean on Earth and other planets.
-For that, there is much work to be done to adapt and extend the SWQG\pl~model.
-The rest of this section describes some possible applications and the desirable extension to the model.
+can capture the balanced ageostrophic effects of the shallow water model in the finite Rossby number regime.
+In particular, it can model {the negative skewness of vorticity in freely-decaying one-layer shallow water, as well as the positive skewness in the baroclinic instability of two-layer shallow water.
+It does this by} capturing the correlation between vorticity, divergence, and height for coherent vortices and baroclinic fronts.
+The {time evolution of the} energy and potential enstrophy {is close to that of the full shallow water model}, even though we cannot prove exact conservation.
+This shows that SWQG\pl~{has potential as a tool for the} study of many GFD problems in the atmosphere and ocean on Earth and other planets. {Its dynamical evolution is free of inertial-gravity waves by design, focusing the model on transport active balanced motion.
+The diagnostic relations between ageostrophic physics can be useful in inverse problems when observed physics is limited.} There is much work to be done to adapt and extend the SWQG\pl~model.
+The rest of this section describes some possible applications and the desirable extensions to the model.

 One central challenge in the parametrization of ocean eddies is to model correctly the mean location and variability of the ocean jets \citep{ChassignetMarshall_08}. \citet{ThiryEtAl_24} show that SWQG is inaccurate in modeling the jet location of a barotropic wind-driven gyre, perhaps the simplest model of the general ocean circulation.
-Therefore QG does not capture enough phenomenology to be sufficient for eddy parameterization.
+Therefore, QG does not capture enough phenomenology to be sufficient for eddy parameterization.
 However, PV-based thinking and balanced thinking have enabled much progress in eddy parametrization and should not be abandoned.
 SWQG\pl~offers a nice intermediate option.
 It is still simple like SWQG where one prognostic PV variable governs the entire model evolution.
 However, it is able to capture the important balanced ageostrophic effects.
-Future work should aim to replicate the asymmetric lean of the jet in a wind-drive gyre in the SWQG\pl~model.
+Future work should aim to replicate the asymmetric lean of the jet in a wind-driven gyre in the SWQG\pl~model.
 Boundary conditions for the SWQG\pl~model can be adapted from the boundary condition specifications in \citet{MurakiEtAl_99}.
-Furthermore, SWQG\pl~needs to be able to deal with vanishing layer height if it were to be applied to study realistic isopycnal ocean models.